v-raya/PRODUCTION/README.md

 # Production
-This repository is used to publish production Release Notes and track production issues.
+This repository is used to publish Production Release Notes and track issues discovered on the Production web site.